m8ttyB/secretmustache/source/posts/2013/06/mozillians-redesign.rst

    :alt: The new Mozillians.org
    :target: https://mozillians.allizom.org

-A preview of the new site is live on our staging server - `mozillians.allizom.org`_
+A test environment is live on our staging server - `mozillians.allizom.org`_
-- and is ready for your critical eye.
-We welcome you to explore the new site and offer your feedback and suggestions.
+- for your critical eye.
+We welcome you to explore the new site and offer your open and unabashed feedback.

 Test Plan
 ---------
 We are doing `exploratory testing`_.
 Here are a few things you could check for:

 - Functionality – a feature does what it is supposed to do.
-- Layout issues - does the site look correct in environments and screen resolutions?
+- Layout issues - does the site look correct in different environments and screen resolutions?
 - Usability - does something not make sense? seem hard to use?
 - Security – XSS, encoding/escaping issues, etc.
 - Error handling – system fails gracefully and displays useful and appropriate error messages
+- localization (l10n)

+Out of scope for this test cycle (don't test):

+- the profile pages - work is still being completed on their design.
+For example here is my `profile page`_

 Environments to test against:

 - Linux, OSX, Windows
 - Android, iOS
-- Firefox (RC, Beta, Nightly), Chrome, IE 8+, Safari
+- Firefox (RC, Beta, Nightly), Chrome, IE 9+, Safari

-Out of scope of this test cycle (don't test):

-- localization (l10n)
-- the profile pages - work is still being completed on their design.
-For example here is my `profile page`_

 Setup
 -----